ShadowEncrypt/hng13-stage0-devops/README.md

 **Name:** Oluwasegun Odunlade
 **Slack Username:** @Segun Daniel
 **Project Description:**
-This project is part of the HNG13 DevOps Internship (Stage 0).
+This is my Stage 0 DevOps task for the HNG13 Internship.
-It demonstrates me setting up and deploying an NGINX web server, customizing my index page, and making it publicly accessible.
+I deployed an NGINX web server to serve a custom HTML page as required.

 **Server URL:** https://executorial-unmounded-salena.ngrok-free.dev